 IFG: What is your office team dynamic like?

 Brian Lockett: Personable and approachable.
-Our industry can be so "starchy" and there is a perception that those of us in the industry aren't approachable.
+Our industry can be so "starchy," and there is a perception that those of us in the industry aren't approachable.
 We don't want to be perceived that way.
 I wear a suit and tie to work every day, but I don't look down my nose at clients at all.
-That's the discipline in the whole office, it's amazing the relationships that the staff has with our clients.
-It's incredible and they feel like they're family when they come here, that's literally the comment that we get, a lot.
+That's the discipline in the whole office.
+It's amazing the relationships that the staff have with our clients.
+It's incredible, and they feel like they're family when they come here.
+That's literally the comment that we get a lot.

 IFG: What motivates you to come in to work every day?

 I'm on the Washington State University Foundation Board.
-Shilo and I have set up our own endowment at the University to fund the cost of guest speakers, primarily in the financial services industry, that will come and speak to students, really with a goal of promoting financial literacy.
+Shilo and I have set up our own endowment at the University to fund the cost of guest speakers, primarily in the financial services industry, who will come and speak to students, with a goal of promoting financial literacy.
 While I respect teachers, for this series the speakers cannot be from academia.
-They have to be from the industry and practicing, it's a requirement.
-In college - you're going to class and you're learning all this theory about various topics but rarely along the way do you ever get a touch of reality.
+They have to be from the industry and practicing.
+It's a requirement.
+In college, you're going to class and you're learning all this theory about various topics, but rarely along the way do you ever get a touch of reality.
 We'll see how that goes; it's probably going to be one of a kind.
-I love educating people, I love seeing that light bulb moment when they "get it".
+I love educating people, I love seeing that light bulb moment when they "get it."

 This article has been prepared and distributed for informational purposes only and is not a solicitation or an offer to buy any security or investment or to participate in any trading strategy.
 Information is based on sources believed to be reliable; however, their accuracy or completeness cannot be guaranteed.
 This information is not intended to be a substitute for specific individualized tax, legal or investment planning advice as individual situations will vary.
 For specific advice about your situation, please consult with a financial professional.
 Past performance is no guarantee of future results.